nomada314/starter-academic/content/post/BS/Lec4_tests.md

 > A recent article indicated the mean age of U.S. commercial aircraft is 15 years.
 To conduct a statistical test regarding this statement, the first step is to determine the null and the alternate hypotheses.
 The null hypothesis represents the current or reported condition.
 It is written $H_0: \mu = 15$.
 The alternate hypothesis is that the statement is not true, that is, $H_1: \mu\neq 15$.
 It is important to remember that no matter how the problem is stated, the null hypothesis will always contain the equal sign.
 The equal sign (=) will never appear in the alternate hypothesis.
 Why?
 Because the null hypothesis is the statement being tested, and we need a specific value to include in our calculations.
 We turn to the alternate hypothesis only if the data suggest the null hypothesis is untrue.

+### **Step 2**: Select a Level of Significance

+**LEVEL OF SIGNIFICANCE $\alpha$** The probability of rejecting the null hypothesis when it is true.

+There is no one level of significance that is applied to all tests.
+A decision is made to use the .05 level (often stated as the 5% level), the .01 level, the .10 level, or any other level between 0 and 1.
+Traditionally, the .05 level is selected for consumer research projects, .01 for quality assurance, and .10 for political polling.

+> Suppose a firm manufacturing personal computers uses a large number of printed circuit boards.
+Suppliers bid on the boards, and the one with the lowest bid is awarded a sizable contract.
+Suppose the contract specifies that the computer manufacturer’s quality-assurance department will randomly sample all incoming shipments of circuit boards.
+If more than 6% of the boards sampled are substandard, the shipment will be rejected.
+The null hypothesis is that the incoming shipment of boards meets the quality standards of the contract and contains 6% or less defective boards.
+The alternate hypothesis is that more than 6% of the boards are defective.
+A shipment of 4,000 circuit boards was received from Allied Electronics, and the quality assurance department selected a random sample of 50 circuit boards for testing.
+Of the 50 circuit boards sampled, 4 boards, or 8%, were substandard.
+The shipment was rejected because it exceeded the maximum of 6% substandard printed circuit boards.
+If the shipment was actually substandard, then the decision to return the boards to the supplier was correct.
+> However, because of sampling error, there is a small probability of an incorrect decision.
+Suppose there were only 40, or 4%, defective boards in the shipment (well under the 6% threshold) and 4 of these 40 were randomly selected in the sample of 50.
+The sample evidence indicates that the percentage of defective boards is 8% (4 out of 50 is 8%) so we reject the shipment.
+But, in fact, of the 4,000 boards, there are only 40 defective units.
+The true defect rate is 1.00%.
+In this instance our sample evidence estimates 8% defective but there is only 1% defective in the population.
+Based on the sample evi- dence, an incorrect decision was made.
+In terms of hypothesis testing, we rejected the null hypothesis when we should have failed to reject the null hypothesis.
+By rejecting a true null hypothesis, we committed a Type I error.
+The probability of committing a Type I error is represented by $\alpha$.